CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 In this exercise, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
-Here's an example of what you are likely to see; however, the precise recommendation could vary.
+However, the precise recommendation could vary.

 ## Task 1: Add a JavaScript file and start writing code.